Places in my mind that I had to work so hard to keep empty before marriage evolve in a surprising way now that I’m hitched.

 Growing up as a member of The Church of Jesus Christ of Latter-Day Saints (a.k.a. the Mormons), I had to follow super strict rules.

+Aside from knowing all about the restoration of the priesthood and other Mormon teachings, I had to filter what thoughts went through my brain.
 Among those rules, perhaps the hardest was The Law of Chastity: No pornography, no masturbation, no sex before marriage, and keep those thoughts in your brain super squeaky clean.

 That last one in particular–clean thoughts–for an imaginative young boy: that was a doozey.

 Don’t think of a red ball.

 Opa!
 Scroll down really fast so that the red ball is off-screen.
 Be good!

 And no, just because you caught a glimpse of a red ball doesn’t mean that you can continue thinking of a red ball.
 You have to put that red ball out of your mind.

 Are you keeping your mind clean from that red ball?
 I hope so…

 Hopefully the metaphor there is obvious: All of the other elements of The Law of Chastity simply require physical restraint.
 But keeping control over the lustful actresses performing on the stage of the mind?
 Good luck, Chuck.